JennEYoon/datasciY/README.md

  * wip1 -- work-in-process folder, new materials and testing files.
    * so -- stack overflow, my answers test files
+   * udacity-github -- notes and articles on using Github, best practices.

  * wip2-classes -- work in process for classes, directly related to posts on website.
     * udemy-ds -- data science boot camp class